 A couple of narrative decisions already feel outdated here, but Benson and Moorhead really go for it.
 The second V/H/S segment to employ GoPro cameras, this one works better in the context of skate punks trying to film their own trick compilation, only to find themselves in the midst of a resurrection ritual in Tijuana.
 Particular praise is in order for great effects and what feels like the most blood and carnage of the series.

-Eisener was given a tough task in terms of his segment’s placement, but he still ended V/H/S/2 on a high note.
-Your mileage may vary on the adolescent shenanigans and the ensuing revenge plot, but once the aliens actually show up (including a nice underwater preview), this one becomes a different kind of party.
+Your mileage may vary on the adolescent shenanigans and the ensuing revenge plot, but once the aliens actually show up (including a nice underwater preview), Eisener’s short becomes a different kind of party.
 The very last shot will trigger many viewers, but strapping a camera to a little dog was a refreshing creative choice.
 And if you love this segment, look for the full-length spinoff, Kids vs. Aliens, premiering on Shudder in early 2023.

-Tjahjanto is trusted with the longest, meatiest segment of the latest anthology, and while it’s near the middle of the latest crop, it’s still an absolute blast.
-Though it may be more of a gory action film than a true horror short—and though the quality of that video footage is far too crisp for a handheld camera in 1994—the pacing of the setup and the reveal provide a solid foundation for all the bonkersness happening from the jump.
+Tjahjanto is trusted with the longest, meatiest segment of V/H/S/94, and while it’s near the middle of that crop, it’s still an absolute blast.
+It may be more of a gory action film than a true horror short—and the quality of that video footage is far too crisp for a handheld camera in 1994—but the pacing of the setup and the reveal provide a solid foundation for all the bonkersness happening from the jump.

 West was arguably the most established horror director of the original crew, and it’s easy to see why in his lone contribution to the franchise.
 There’s no gimmick to be found here—and not much gore either.
 But this slow-burn segment following a young couple on the road, acted well by Sophia Takal and fellow V/H/S director Joe Swanberg, implements a level of underlying dread typically only achieved in features.